Lego Star Wars: The Complete Saga

 Minikit Goal Amount

 Require that a number of Minikits must be acquired as part of your goal.
-Once the required number of Minikit items have been received/collected, the Minikit goal is completed by interacting with the Minikits display in the outside junkyard area of the Cantina.
+Once the required number of Minikit items have been received/collected, the Minikit goal is completed according to the *Minikit Goal Completion Method* option (defaulting to interacting with the Minikits display in the outside junkyard area of the Cantina).
 The number of Minikits required to goal is shown in the Hints shop in the Cantina.
 Current progress towards the goal can be seen on the Pause screen.
 If set to zero, Minikits will not be part of the goal, but will still be in the item pool as filler items if Minikit locations are enabled.
 If set to non-zero, and Minikit locations are disabled, the *Minikit Bundle Size* will be forcefully set to 10.
 Each enabled episode chapter shuffles 10 Minikits into the item pool, which may be bundled to reduce the number Minikit items in the item pool.
-Setting this option to *Use Percentage Option* will use the *Minikit Goal Amount Percentage* option's value to determine how many Minikit's are required to goal.
+Setting this option to **Use Percentage Option** will use the *Minikit Goal Amount Percentage* option's value to determine how many Minikit's are required to goal.

 This is a range option.